epfl-ada/ada-2022-project-abracadabra/README.md

  ## Research Questions
  - Is there any viewer crossover between political and gaming videos ?
  - Can we determine where news/politics channels fall on a left to right political axis ?
+ - Do viewers always watch channels on the same political side ?

  If it is the case, then :
  - What type of gaming content is related to which side of the political map ?